Ireland Demographics · Census 2022

 Source: CSO Census 2022, Age Structure by Electoral Division — median age for all 3,420 electoral divisions in the 26 counties.

-Median age by electoral division — Census 2022 Switch to population growth → Switch to working from home rate →
+Median age by electoral division — Census 2022 Switch to population total → Switch to working from home rate →

 Average age in Ireland by county — Census 2022

 County-level average ages range from the mid-30s in fast-growing urban and commuter counties to the mid-40s in the rural west.
-The spread is driven by decades of selective outmigration — younger people leaving for Dublin and abroad, older cohorts remaining.
+Decades of selective outmigration drive this spread — younger people leave for Dublin and abroad while older cohorts stay.

 CountyApprox. median ageProfile